EstimatedEst. Read Time: 13 minutes

 INCLINE BENCH PRESS FAQS

 Some people find that the incline bench press is harder than flat bench presses because the front delt likes to dominate the movement and tends to take away from the action of the upper chest because of how close in proximity these two muscles are.
-We're trying to hit the upper chest, not do another shoulder exercise, so it's important to get the bench angle right.
+We're trying to hit the upper chest, not do another compound shoulder exercise, so it's important to get the bench angle right.
 To make the incline bench press favor the upper chest portion of the pectoralis major more, be sure to use the correct bench angle of 30 degrees and squeeze the shoulder blades.
 However if you want to build a stronger chest, it's important to use effective exercises to target the middle and lower portions of the pectoral muscle as well.
 To do this, move from an inclined position to a neutral position on the adjustable bench to hit the middle pecs, and use a declined position to hit the lower pecs.

 Research shows that the correct angle of the Incline Barbell Bench Press should be 30 degrees from flat to target achieve the best muscular activation in the upper chest.
 This is one of the best incline bench exercises for upper chest activation, and one that you should definitely focus in each chest day workout.